-- Don’t interfere with others.
-If you are shooting around other photographers, be courteous, don’t block one another, and call out anyone showing harmful behaviour toward the birds.
+Don’t interfere with others.
+If you are shooting around other bird photographers, be courteous.
+Don’t block one another, and call out anyone showing harmful behaviour toward the birds.
 Around birders, be especially careful not to be aggressive or frighten the birds.
-It’s far more important to retain good relationships with others that appreciate nature and wildlife than to get an image.

 Field Techniques and Composition

-As this post is geared toward the beginner, I’ll hold the discussion of using blinds, camouflage, and stalking techniques for a future article.
+This bird photography post is geared toward the beginner.
+I’ll discuss using blinds, camouflage, and stalking techniques for a future article.

-For many species, such methods are not necessary and at many popular birding and bird photography locations the birds are either so abundant, or so used to people that staying hidden is not a top priority.
+For many species, such methods are not necessary.
+At many popular bird photography locations, the birds are everywhere.
+Or they’re so used to people that staying hidden is not a priority.

 Here are the three main types of bird images, and some guidelines for making them:

 In some circles of photography, the clean bird portrait has become the standard for a ‘good’ photo of a bird.
 And indeed, a well-executed portrait can be a thing of beauty.

 To capture a solid portrait, you’ll need a long lens with a fast aperture.
 This will isolate your subject from its surroundings.
 It will also narrow your depth of field.